-2 Standard Plumbing and Drainage Regulation 2003 s 9 requires compliance with Australian and New Zealand Standards 3500.0 to .2 and .4 and 1546.1 and .3 and 1547 common property has the meaning provided in section 10 of the Body Corporate and Community Management Act 1997.
+2 Standard Plumbing and Drainage Regulation 2003 s9 requires compliance with Australian and New Zealand Standards 3500.0 to .2 and .4 and 1546.1 and .3 and 1547 closed loop greywater treatment system - means a system incorporating:

 3 Example: the definitions of design loading rate and design irrigation rate are separately defined in AS/NZ 1547 (On-site domestic-wastewater management).
 This standard is an "applied provision" under the Standard Plumbing and Drainage Regulation 2003 and therefore applies to the interpretation of the QPW Code.